AdaCore/gnatstudio/docs/users_guide/extending.rst

-The list of actions known to GPS can be found through the :menuselection:`Edit --> Key shortcuts` dialog.
+The list of actions known to GPS can be found through the :menuselection:`Edit --> preferences...` dialog.
 Action names are case sensitive.

 Some shell commands take subprograms as parameters.
 If you are using the GPS